duran10/Machine-Learning/Customer Purchase Propensity/README.md

 In this Jupyter Notebook, we will explore a dataset that contains information about customer behavior and their purchasing habits.
 We will use the LightGBM classifier to predict whether a customer is likely to make a purchase or not.
 To handle the issue of imbalanced data, we will use the SMOTE algorithm, and for hyperparameter tuning, we will use BayesSearchCV.

 ## Dataset
-The dataset used for this project can be found in the "data" folder.
-It contains information about customer behavior, including demographic information, website usage, and purchase history.
+The dataset used for this project contains information about customer behavior, including demographic information, website usage, and purchase history.
 The goal of this project is to predict whether a customer is likely to make a purchase based on this information.

 ## Tools Used
 The following tools were used in this project: